 Medellin is Colombia’s second-biggest city.
 The wider area is split into six zones.
 Five of these zones are made up of townships outside of the main urban area.

 Visitors should stay within the main urban zone when visiting Medellin.
-This urban zone is further divided into 16 communes, which are then split further into 249 neighbourhoods.
+This urban zone is further divided into 16 communes, which are then split further into 249 neighborhoods.

 Laureles and Estadio are pleasant and relatively quiet residential areas.
-Belén is a slightly edgier residential neighbourhood, traditionally home to the working class.
-Robledo has a mixture of working-class and upper-class homes side by side and Sabaneta is an interesting traditional neighbourhood with a strong sense of spirituality.
+Belén is a slightly edgier residential neighborhood, traditionally home to the working class.
+Robledo has a mixture of working-class and upper-class homes side by side and Sabaneta is an interesting traditional neighborhood with a strong sense of spirituality.

 Envigado is a little way from the centre of the city but has enough local amenities to keep you more than occupied and happy.
 Plus, it’s just a short hop by metro to the centre.